Razat94/learn/SCRUM/readme.md

   - both backlogs demonstrate work to be done that will define value

 > Who's responsible for coping with incomplete artifact transparency? <br/></br>
-The Scrum Master’s job is to work with the Scrum Team and the organization to increase the transparency of the artifacts.
-This work usually involves learning, convincing, and change.
+The Scrum Master helps the team and organization make artifacts more transparent through learning, influencing, and driving change.

 Product Backlog
   - an ordered list of everything that is known to be needed in the product
   - Typically each Product Backlog Item has a description, estimate & value.
   - Product Owner is SOLE person responsible
-  - is dynamic and is never complete.
-As long as product exists, the Product Backlog also exists so constant refinement is needed.
+  - is dynamic and requires ongoing refinement for as long as the product exists.
-  - Sorted by WHATEVER IS DEEMED MOST APPROPRIATE BY THE PRODUCT OWNER (since stakeholders have unlimited needs).
+  - Items are sorted by what the Product Owner deems most appropriate (since stakeholders have unlimited needs).
-	- Typically, most valuable & clear items should be placed on top.
+	- Typically, most valuable & clearly defined items should be placed on top.
-	- Products have one Product Backlog, regardless of how many Scrum Teams are used.
+	- A product has one Product Backlog, no matter how many Scrum Teams work on it

 	```
 	Key Notes: